Coast Guard, DHS.

 This rule meets applicable standards in sections 3(a) and 3(b)(2) of Executive Order 12988, Civil Justice Reform, to minimize litigation, eliminate ambiguity, and reduce burden.

 Protection of Children

 We have analyzed this rule under Executive Order 13045, Protection of Children from Environmental Health Risks and Safety Risks.
 This rule is not an economically significant rule and does not create an environmental risk to health or risk to safety that may disproportionately affect children.

 Indian Tribal Governments

 The Coast Guard recognizes the treaty rights of Native American Tribes.
 Moreover, the Coast Guard is committed to working with Tribal Governments to implement local policies and to mitigate tribal concerns.
 We have determined that this safety zone and fishing rights protection need not be incompatible.
-We have also determined that this rule does not have tribal implications under Executive Order 13175, Consultation and Coordination with Indian Tribal Governments, because it does not have a substantial direct effect on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and Start Printed Page 47241responsibilities between the Federal Government and Indian tribes.
+We have also determined that this rule does not have tribal implications under Executive Order 13175, Consultation and Coordination with Indian Tribal Governments, because it does not have a substantial direct effect on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.
 Nevertheless, Indian Tribes that have questions concerning the provisions of this rule or options for compliance are encouraged to contact the point of contact listed under FOR FURTHER INFORMATION CONTACT.

 List of Subjects in 33 CFR Part 165